kubernetes/website/docs/api-reference/1_5/documents/_servicediscovery.md

 # <strong>DISCOVERY & LOAD BALANCING</strong>

-These are responsible for stitching your workloads together into an accessible Loadbalanced Service.
+Discovery and Load Balancing resources are responsible for stitching your workloads together into an accessible Loadbalanced Service.
 By default, [Workloads](#workloads) are only accessible within the cluster, and they must be exposed externally using a either a *LoadBalancer* or *NodePort* [Service](#service-v1).
 For development, internally accessible Workloads can be accessed via proxy through the api master using the `kubectl proxy` command.